kwaziio/terraform-tfe-organization/README.md

 `MEMBER_EMAIL_ADDRESS` | Replace this w/ Zero-to-Many Non-Owner Email Addresses `ORGANIZATION_EMAIL` | Replace this w/ the Organization's Email Address `ORGANIZATION_NAME` | Replace this w/ the Organization's Name

-> NOTE: You've probably noticed that there are two provider definitions for Terraform Cloud.
-That's because we use the first (aliased "initial") to create an Organization API Key, then we use the value of that key to initialize the second provider.

 ### Importing the Terraform Cloud Organization